ncatlab/nlab-content/pages/5/3/1/1/1135/content.md

 * The categories of [[crossed module|crossed modules]], [[crossed complex]]es, and their friends are semi-abelian; see example 4.2.6 of the Van der Linden paper referenced below.

 * the category of cocommutative Hopf algebras over a field.
-Was proven in papers by Gran/Kadjo/Vercruysse and Gran/Sterck/Vercruyse
+Was proven in the paper by Gran, Sterck and Vercruysse referenced below.

 ### Dold--Kan correspondence